sharmar0790/spring-mongo-kafka-docker/apps/README.md

 ## Application Endpoints to test the services:
- - localhost:8081/book-flight  -> To create the entry in database and publish message to kafka topic.
+ - localhost:8082/api/book-flight  -> To create the entry in database and publish message to kafka topic.
- - localhost:8081/  -> To verify the application status
+ - localhost:8082/api/  -> To verify the application status
- - localhost:8081/bookings -> to get the all bokings
+ - localhost:8082/api/bookings -> to get the all bookings

 ## Kafka consumer CLI commands to verify the messages:
   When kafka running locally